The Best Beginner Mushroom Growing Hacks

 Humidity Regulation

 Mushrooms require high humidity to grow.
-Humidity levels can be increased by misting the growing area with water, using a humidifier, or creating a humidity tent with a plastic sheet.
+Humidity levels can be increased by misting the growing area with water, using a humidifier, or creating a humidity tent with a plastic bag or specialised fruiting bag.
 A hygrometer, a device that measures humidity, can be a valuable tool in maintaining the ideal humidity range for your mushrooms.

 Light Exposure